 Read the full review: Nest Thermostat E (opens in new tab)

-Love the idea of zonal heating control, but you're on a budget?
+Love the idea of zonal heating control, but don't want to break the bank?
 Then Drayton Wiser is worth considering.

 You'll need a thermostat for each radiator in your home to get the most out of the system, but as thermostats are around a third cheaper than rival systems from Honeywell and Tado, it makes the overall cost more affordable.

 It's simple to use and will switch the boiler on or off earlier than scheduled to ensure rooms in your home are at the temperature you want when you want them.
 It's also got Open Window Detection to help stop energy wastage by switching off the boiler if it detects a window has been opened and works with Alexa and Google Assistant, too.